How Do Some of My Favorite Chefs Prepare Their Basic Tomato Sauces?

 Chef Mark Vogel's Tomato Sauce Recipe

-Chef Mark also isn't what you would consider a celebrity chef but he is an excellent food writer I became friends with years ago.
-I consider him a great source of knowledge when it comes to anything about food.
+Chef Mark is also not what you would consider a celebrity chef, but he is an excellent food writer with whom I became friends years ago.
+I consider him a great source of knowledge about food.

-Here is Mark's personal favorite quick and easy tomato sauce that works with his eggplant Parmesan but as a base for lots of recipes.
+Here is Mark's favorite quick and easy tomato sauce that works with his eggplant Parmesan but as a base for many recipes.

 📖 Recipe